n-ivkovic/tspreed/README.md

 # tspreed

 tspreed is a terminal RSVP speed reader with Spritz-like functionality written in POSIX-compliant shell.
-It reads plain text from `stdin` and presents it one word at time.
+The script reads plain text piped into it and presents it one word at time.

-If tspreed is terminated before the presentation has finished, the progress of the presentation is passed to `stdout`.

 ![tspreed demo gif](.img/tspreed.gif)